knowsis/knowsis.github.io/README.md

 ## List Assets

-The list assets endpoint will return an asset list resource containing all asset resources available to your accoun.
+The list assets endpoint will return an asset list resource containing all asset resources available to your account.
+Asset lists can be paged to return upto 100 assets at a time

 ```
 GET /assets/